jimasp/behave-vsc/README.md

 workspace `.vscode/settings.json`, then do you have any of the extension settings in your user settings?)
 - Try temporarily disabling other extensions.
 - Check if the problem is in [Known Issues](#known-issues) / github [issues](https://github.com/jimasp/behave-vsc/issues).
+- Does your project match the [Tested with](#tested-with) environment tested for this release?
+(Older releases are available from from the uninstall dropdown in visual studio code, or in
+[github](https://github.com/jimasp/behave-vsc/releases) (github contains information on which software versions they were tested with).
 - The extension is only tested with a couple of example projects.
 It's quite possible that something specific to your project/setup/environment is not accounted for.
-See [Contributing](#contributing) below for instructions on debugging the extension debugging with your own project.
+See [Contributing](#contributing) below for instructions on debugging the extension with your own project.
 (Does the same issue occur with the example project workspaces, or just in your own project?)